NYC Apartment Renovations

 Expediters can file and get permits in 3 days or normal filing in 3-5 weeks.

 To get them in 3 days the Architect & M.E.P.
 Engineers act as Department Of Buildings plan examiners saying the plans are correct.
-(Architects & Engineers charge extra for this but we don't.
-Be sure to ask a price be included in your Engineering proposal.)
+(Most Architects & Engineers charge extra for this but we don't.
+Be sure to ask a price be included in your Engineering proposal as it can be up to 40% higher.)

 To get permits in 3 days also requires the hiring of 3rd party inspectors: An Engineer who will certify that we did our job correctly acting as a D.O.B.
 Inspector doing a final inspection.

-Because of abuses 20% of 3 day permits get audited potentially adding 3-5 months to the process as it gets reviewed by the D.O.B..
+Because of abuses, depending on the borough 15% to 40% of 3 day permits get audited potentially adding 3-5 months to the process as it gets reviewed by the D.O.B..

 Filing normally takes 3 weeks.
 However many new plan examiners will find non-essential minutia which can add 2 months to the process.